 The term plaintiff refers to the person who has been defamed and brings the action, and the term defendant(s) refers to the person or people who allegedly defamed the plaintiff.

 In the past, a publication was either libel or slander.
-Libel was the publication of defamatory matter in permanent form such as a newspaper article or book, while slander was the publication of defamatory matter in non-permanent form such as spoken comments.
+Libel was the publication of defamatory matter in a permanent form such as a newspaper article or book, whilst slander was the publication of defamatory matter in a non-permanent form such as spoken comments.

 Each publication can give rise to a new and separate claim.

 Identification of the plaintiff in the publication is an essential element to the cause of action.
 It must be shown that the defendant published the defamatory matter ‘of and concerning’ the plaintiff or ‘about’ the plaintiff.
 Identification can be by name, but it does not necessarily have to be.

 A person can be sufficiently identified also by title or other information that a reasonable person would associate with the plaintiff such as ‘the Chief Executive Officer of the AFL…” which would be easily discernible and enough to establish this element.

 The published matter needs to convey a defamatory meaning which is words that convey a meaning or an imputation (asserting or attributing an act or condition to a person) which would likely to cause ordinary or reasonable people to think less of the person who is being defamed.